 Data quality requirements are rooted in the Public Service Pensions (Record Keeping and Miscellaneous Amendments) Regulations in 2014.
 The Pension Regulator (TPR) requires the City and County of Swansea Pension Fund to monitor and improve member data held.
 The Fund undertakes a review of the quality of data held on an annual basis to ensure data is present and accurate and provides TPR with the results of the data score based on members common and specific data.
-The scores are presented as a membership percentage.
+The scores are presented as a membership percentage as part of the scheme return each Autumn.